Organization and help are crucial in handling finances during cancer treatment.

 Negotiate for smaller payments.
 Often, creditors will work with patients.
 Most creditors prefer that people in debt make small payments rather than pay nothing at all.

 Work out a payment plan.
-Organizations, such as the Consumer Credit Counseling Service (now called CredAbility), can help patients negotiate a payment plan to satisfy their creditors.
+Organizations such as Clearpoint Credit Counseling Solutions (800-750- 2227), which offers most counseling and education services for free, can help patients negotiate a payment plan to satisfy their creditors.

 Talk with an oncology social worker.
 These specialists can help with financial issues and might be able to point out sources of financial aid.